DominusTrax/DominusTrax/README.md

 ### Hi there, I'm Tyler! 👋
-I'm a high school developer who is interested in how computers work all the way to artificial intelligence.
+I'm a college  developer who is interested in how computers work all the way to artificial intelligence.
 I usually code with Lua, PHP, and Node.js

 ---